Didda: As regent

 Her first task was to rid herself of troublesome ministers and nobles, whom she drove from office only to have them rebel against her.
 The situation was tense and she came close to losing control, but having asserted her position with support from others, including some whom she bribed, Didda displayed a ruthlessness in executing not only the rebels who had been captured but also their families.
 Further trouble erupted in 972, when Abhimanyu died.
 He was succeeded by his son, Nandigupta, still a young child himself, and this caused restlessness among the Dāmaras, who were feudatory landlords and later to cause huge problems for the Lohara dynasty which Didda founded.

 In 973, she 'disposed of' Nandigupta, in Stein's phrase, and then did the same to Tribhuvanagupta, his younger brother, in 975.
 This left her youngest grandson, Bhimagupta, on the throne, again with Didda as regent.
 Her desire for absolute power became untrammeled, especially after the death of Phalunga, a counsellor who had been prime minister of her husband before being exiled by Didda after Ksemagupta's death and then brought back into her fold when his skills were required.
 She also took a lover called Tunga at this time, and although he was a mere herdsman, this provided her with a sense of security sufficient that in 980 she arranged for Bhimagupta to be tortured to death and assumed unfettered control for herself, with Tunga as her prime minister.

-Monarch
+As monarch

-Didda ruled as Queen regnant from 980 CE until her death in 1003 CE, at the age of 79.
+Didda ruled as Queen regnant from 980 until her death in 1003, at the age of 79.
 She is one of the very few female monarchs in Indian history.
 She is sometimes called the Catherine of Kashmir, referring to the ruthless Catherine the Great of Russia, who ruled long and well with the help of her favourites, whom she periodically purged.